dot-cafe/beam.cafe.backend/README.md

         "mediaStreamChunkSize": 4096000 // Maximum size of a chunk used in streaming },
     "security": {
-        "streamKeySize": 64, // Access-key size for streams - the longer the better "downloadKeySize": 64, // Access-key size for downloads - the longer the better "downloadKeyMaxAge": 60000, // Maximum age of a download key until its used - the shorter the better
+        "fileKeySize": 8, // File-key size, used as part of the download-link - the longer the better "streamKeySize": 64, // Access-key size for streams - the longer the better "downloadKeySize": 64, // Access-key size for downloads - the longer the better "downloadKeyMaxAge": 60000, // Maximum age of a download key until its used - the shorter the better